-Throughout, to reduce computational complexity, the dimensionality of each data is reduced to 150 by principal component analysis.
-The projection of the original $80 \times 80 = 6400$ -dimensional onto a 150-dimensional feature space is justified by significant processing-time savings, the price of which is nearly negligible in the ultimate classification performance of our system.
 The maximum number of iterations in AdaBoost is fixed at T = 50.
 The number of Gaussian RBF centers and the number of iterations are optimized through cross validation for each binary problem.
-Also, the regularization constant $\lambda$ is set to $10^{-6}$ .
+Also, the regularization constant $\lambda$ is heuristically set to $10^{-6}$ .

-4.2.
-Experiments for $S_1$ Setting
+4.2 Experiments for $S_1$ Setting

 In this section, we present the performance of our classifier trained on all seven training datasets and tested on all seven test datasets.
-To decompose the multiclass problem into a set of binary problems, we use the one-against-others and all-pair encoding approaches, specified by the code matrices $\mathbf{M}o$ and $\mathbf{M}a$ (Equation (3)), respectively.
-Each binary problem is classified by the RBF net that is trained through the AdaBoost algorithm.
+To decompose the multiclass problem into a set of binary problems, we use the one-against-others and all-pair encoding approaches, specified by the code matrices $\mathbf{M}o$ (Eq.
+(8)) and $\mathbf{M}a$ (Eq.
+(9)), respectively.
+Each binary problem is classified by the RBF nets that is trained through the AdaBoost algorithm.
 The outcomes of the RBF nets are combined into a code word.
 This code word is then interpreted as one of possible target classes by using either the Hamming decoding or the max-correlation decoding.
-In the experiments, the training data is always classified with zero classification error after T=50 iteration steps in AdaBoost.
+In the experiments, the training data is always classified with zero classification error after T = 50 iteration steps in AdaBoost.
 In Table 2, we report the correct-classification rate obtained for the test dataset, where we use different coding and decoding methods.
 The best performance is achieved when the all-pair coding and max correlation decoding are used.
 The probability of correct classification is 99.63%, which means that only 5 out of the 1365 test chips are misclassified.
 The confusion matrix of the best classification result is given in Table 3.

 To validate the efficiency of AdaBoost, we now present the classification results obtained by using only the RBF base learner, discarding the boosting.
 As before, after decomposing the multiclass problem into a set of binary ones, the code word of the RBF outcomes is decoded as a target class.
 Note that the examined system corresponds to a classifier generated after the first AdaBoost iteration.
 The classification results, when AdaBoost is not used, are reported in Table 4.
-Comparing the results in Tables 2 and 4, we observe that AdaBoost significantly improves the performance of the RBF networks.
-This phenomenon is also illustrated by the training and testing error curves in Figures 5(a) and 5(b).
+Comparing the results in Tables 2 and 4, we observe that AdaBoost significantly improves the performance of the RBF network.
+This phenomenon is also illustrated by the training and testing error curves in Figures 8(a) and 8(b).
 From the figures, we observe that the training error exponentially decreases to zero as the number of iterations increases, which is in agreement with the theoretical result discussed in Section 3.1.
 Also, the classification error on the test dataset becomes smaller with the increase in the number of iterations.
-Moreover, it keeps decreasing even after the training error becomes zero.
-From Figures 5(a) and 5(b), we also see that setting the maximum number of iterations of AdaBoost to 50 is conservative.
+Moreover, it keeps decreasing even after the training error becomes zero (Figure 8(b)).
+From the figures, we also see that the test errors finally flatten out, which allows us to set the maximum number of iterations of AdaBoost, conservatively, to 50.
 From our experience, approximately 20 iteration steps are enough for AdaBoost to yield a sufficiently accurate classifier.
 We point out that the specification of the optimal maximum number of AdaBoost iteration steps is not critical for the overall performance of our ATR system.